chrispyl/Publication_code/test-bench/README.md

     -XX:+CMSClassUnloadingEnabled"
     -XX:+DoEscapeAnalysis

 To trigger this error in a machine with 4Gb ram (where the JVM automatically puts 1Gb heap) we can try to produce 1.000.000 elements (doubles), e.g 10.000 iterations and 100 equations.
-It is believed that Criterium has something to do with it (maybe can't trigger the GC among the runs) because when running the methods with the previous and a bit higher iterations, the error doesn't appear.
+It is believed that Criterium has something to do with it (maybe can't trigger the GC among the runs) because when running the methods without Criterium with the previous and a bit higher iterations, the error doesn't appear.
 Of course for higher numbers such 10.000.000 elements, e.g 10.000 iterations and 1.000 equations it appears again.

 The solutions are: